Meet the team

 Lisl Haldenwang – Office Manager

-I am the newest member at PCA and love being part of this vibrant team.
+I love being part of this vibrant team.
 My background is in publishing, and I have always had a love for things that are neat and orderly.

 My main aim is to manage a tightly run office so that the rest of the team can concentrate on what they do best, which is to get more people diagnosed in time for surgery.
 To be a part of it is truly amazing and very fulfilling.